College faculty member, family launch scholarship endowment for English department

-To support this vision, he and his family established the Armstrong Endowed English Scholarship through the Armstrong Family Foundation.
+To support this vision, he and his family recently established the Armstrong Endowed English Scholarship through the Armstrong Family Foundation.

 The fund, managed by the Virginia Tech Foundation, will provide scholarship support for undergraduates majoring in any academic discipline within the English department.

 Armstrong, who joined Virginia Tech in 1995, said his experience in higher education differs greatly from the path many students face today.